 We will release a statement about ongoing costs incurred to date, depending on the timing of any cancellation.

-If you can afford to offer a $180 refund to everybody, then why are you giving us the option to gift?
+If you can afford to offer a pro-rated refund to everybody, then why are you giving us the option to gift?

-By using our annual membership income to cover normal year round running costs and utilising some of our contingency fund, reducing costs and rebudgeting other expenses towards next year’s event, Kiwiburn can afford to offer the $180 refund to those who request it.
+By using our annual membership income to cover normal year round running costs and utilising some of our contingency fund, reducing costs and rebudgeting other expenses, Kiwiburn can continue to operrate if we only recouperate costs arelady incurred at time of cancellation.

 This decision will not bankrupt the event.
-Should everyone request a refund, it will have an economic effect on the Event planned for 2022 and beyond, as well as any expansion of Kiwiburn activities.
+Should everyone request the refund they are entitled to, it will have an economic effect on future events, as well as any expansion of Kiwiburn activities.
 We are also responding to requests from the community of Burners who wish to make a gift towards the longevity of future events, and in particular support the Arts and Artists.

 We discussed the possibility of postponing instead of cancelling Kiwiburn, but the risks are too high.

 Planning and holding Kiwiburn is a massive undertaking, involving a lot of people giving up a lot of time, and money to be spent on consents and contractors.
 We don’t know how COVID-19 might affect any future event plans, and we may run into the same problems again.
-Unfortunately it won’t be feasible to hold Kiwiburn at any other stage in 2021 if we can’t go ahead in January, therefore the event will be cancelled and tickets refunded (excluding membership fee and payment/ticketing fees).
+Unfortunately it won’t be feasible to hold Kiwiburn at any other stage in 2022 if we can’t go ahead in January, therefore the event will be cancelled and tickets refunded (excluding membership fee , incurred expenseses until this point and payment/ticketing fees).

 Our Society Membership Fees also need to be collected annually, so this would have to be managed separately in the event of a roll-over.

-Because of this, it was decided that the simpler approach would be to treat each event separately, and to refund tickets for Kiwiburn 2021.
+Because of this, it was decided that the simpler approach would be to treat each event separately, and to offer pro-rata refunds on tickets for Kiwiburn 2022.

 Why isn't cancellation covered by Kiwiburn's event insurance?